 In 1986, Will had the opportunity to travel to India and visit many holy places, including Bodh Gaya, where Gautama Buddha attained unsurpassed, supreme Enlightenment.
 This experience touched him deeply and ultimately led him to Zen Buddhism.

 From 1989 to 1998, Will lived at the American Zen College in Germantown, Maryland.
-There in a 7,000 square foot zendo and dharma hall, Will practiced Zen with Zen Master Gosung Shin, the 77th Patriarch in the Lin-Che lineage of Korean Zen Buddhism.
+Will practiced Zen with Zen Master Gosung Shin, the 77th Patriarch in the Lin-Che lineage of Korean Zen Buddhism.
 An azalea garden surrounds a 30-foot pagoda of carved Indian limestone that houses Buddha Sakyamuni’s Saria, pearl-like remains of the historic Buddha Sakyamuni.
 The Saria were donated to the college by the national treasury of South Korea and are the only Saria in the United States.
 Other buildings on the farm were renovated for dorm and resident space and an art gallery.
 Will lived in the old Farm House on the property with his family for a decade.
 Those formative years laid a strong foundation on which he continues to deepen his practice.
+In a private meeting with Zen Master Gosung Shin in 2011, Will was given permission to teach meditation.

 On October 13, 2013, Will received the five precepts in a ceremony from Zen Master Wonji Dharma of the Five Mountain Zen Order and received the Dharma Name Hae An (해안), which means Ocean Eye.
 (The Precepts are a set of vows of ethical conduct taken many times in a Zen practitioner’s life.)